-Year 10 knowledge expands on what is learned in Year 9, and develops complete skills to cope with Year 11.
+Year 10 Science is compulsory.
+Year 10 knowledge expands on what is learned in Year 9, and develops complete skills to cope with Year 11 Sciences.

-This course leads to compulsory Science course: Year 11 Science.
-For Year 9 students to perform well in this course it is recommended that they maintain their Progress GPA and school exam GPA at 60% or above.
-Students who meet the pre-requisites can also choose to do the Year 11 Science Supplementary course (which is a further four hours of Science on top of the compulsory four hours).
+This course leads to compulsory Science Course in Year 11.
+For Year 9 students to perform well in this course it is recommended that they maintain their progress GPA and school exam GPA at 60% or above.